ozrvv/PINBrute/README.md

 Usage:

- - Run the script with the desired port ranges:
+ - Run the script with the desired PIN ranges:

      > node PINBrute.js 000000 999999